TheEighthDay/Co-teaching/README.md

 * DDC: A classical deep domain adaptation model that minimizes domain discrepancy measured in light of first-order statistics of the deep features (Tzeng et al., Deep Domain Confusion: Maximizing for Domain Invariance, ArXiv 2014)
 * SRDC: A deep domain adaptation model that enhances its discrimination ability by clustering features from intermediate layers of the network.
-* KDDE: The first generic method for unsupervised domain adaptation and expansion.
+* [KDDE](https://dl.acm.org/doi/abs/10.1145/3448108): The first generic method for unsupervised domain adaptation and expansion.
-* **Co-Teaching**: A new  method for unsupervised domain adaptation and expansion by alleviating cross-domain visual ambiguity.
+* **Co-Teaching**: Our  method for unsupervised domain adaptation and expansion by alleviating cross-domain visual ambiguity.

 ### Office-Home